 - English courses from level B1 in French

-- Preparing students to return to university: workshops and meetings with guidance services (SUAIO, BAIP); immersion in a member school, faculty or institute, preparing applications
+- Preparing students to return to university: workshops and meetings with the academic guidance department (formerly SUAIO) and the internships and jobs department (formerly BAIP); immersion in a member school, faculty or institute, preparing applications

 - Support with university life, outings and cultural, sporting, association and civic activities